 A loud, piercing noise while attempting to initiate ultrasound, or abnormally high-power readings when ultrasound is activated may indicate that the reactor chamber was not assembled properly.
 Disassemble the reactor chamber (below) and repeat the assembly steps.

-Make sure that there is an O-ring above and below the Horn Flange, the Reactor Chamber Lid - Bottom Lip faces down, and the thumb screws are fastened properly (hand-tight).
+Make sure to use the supplied sanitary gasket around the Horn Flange, the Reactor Chamber Lid - Bottom Lip faces up, and the 1.5" Sanitary Clamp is fastened properly (hand-tight).

 Disassembling the Reactor Chamber from a Barbell Horn®